vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 4

-Structures that have some formal correspondences with the funerary monuments of the following category \(5\), but which do not contain the actual mortuary remains; these seem to have been described in the Viṣṇudharmottarapurāṇa under the name of aid
+Structures that have some formal correspondences with the funerary monuments of the following category \(5\), but which do not contain the actual mortuary remains; these seem to have been described in the Viṣṇudharmottarapurāṇa under the name of aiḍūka.

-. ūka.

 5

-Burial mounds or sepulchral monuments that actually contain the ashes and/or bones, or the bodies of the deceased, in Sanskrit literature referred to as ed
+Burial mounds or sepulchral monuments that actually contain the ashes and/or bones, or the bodies of the deceased, in Sanskrit literature referred to as eḍūka.

-. ūka.

 Memorials